-Petitioner Mother J.W., by counsel Jonathan G. Brill, appeals the Circuit Court of Hardy County's January 29, 2015, order terminating her parental rights to K.W.
+Petitioner Father B.R., by counsel Lauren M. Wilson, appeals the Circuit Court of Hardy County's January 29, 2015, order terminating his parental rights to K.W.
 The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee Niezgoda, filed its response in support of the circuit court's order.
-The guardian ad litem ("guardian"), Marla Zelene Harman, filed a response on behalf of the child supporting the circuit court's order.
-On appeal, petitioner alleges that the circuit court lacked jurisdiction to proceed in the abuse and neglect proceedings below and erred in terminating her parental rights without granting an improvement period or considering less-restrictive dispositional alternatives.1
+The guardian ad litem ("guardian"), Marla Zelene Harman, filed a response on behalf of the child also in support of the circuit court's order.
+On appeal, petitioner alleges that the circuit court erred in denying his motion to dismiss the petition for lack of jurisdiction, denying his motion for a post-adjudicatory improvement period, and in terminating his parental rights without considering less-restrictive dispositional alternatives.1